pablodecm/paper-inferno/paper/paper.md

 number of events from each component is taken both when using standard classification or inference-aware losses.

-An option is to pose the problem as one of classification based on a simulated dataset.
+Another option would be to pose the problem as one of classification based on a simulated dataset.
 A supervised machine learning model such a neural network can be trained to discriminate signal and background observations, considering parameters $r$ and $\lambda$ fixed.